UCBoulder/tardigrade_stress_tools/docs/drucker-prager.rst

     \frac{\partial g}{\partial \sigma} = \frac{\partial
         \sigma^{vonMises}}{\sigma} - C \frac{\sigma^{mean}}{\sigma}
-    :label: drucker-prager-non-associative
+    :label: drucker-prager-jacobian

-Equation :eq:`drucker-prager-non-associative` is implemented as ``druckerPragerDirection`` and the derivation of the R.H.S. partial derivatives are implemented in ``vonMises`` and ``meanStress``, respectively.
+is the jacobian of the Drucker-Prager yield surface.
+Equation :eq:`drucker-prager-jacobian` is implemented in ``druckerPragerSurface`` and the derivation of the R.H.S. partial derivatives are implemented in ``vonMises`` and ``meanStress``, respectively.

 The von Mises stress is defined as